Scaling limit of dynamical percolation on critical Erd\"os-R\'enyi random graphs: Notation and Background

 It is easy to see that two m.s-m.s $\bfX$ and $\bfX'$ are at zero $d_{GHP}$-distance if and only if there are two distance and measure preserving maps $\phi$ and $\phi'$ such that $\phi$ is a map from $\bfX$ to $\bfX'$ and $\phi'$ a map from $\bfX'$ to $\bfX$.
 Let $\calC$ denote the class of finite measured semi-metric spaces and $\calR$ the equivalence relation on $\calC$ defined by $\bfX\calR \bfX'\Leftrightarrow d_{GHP}(\bfX,\bfX')=0$.
-Even though there is no set of finite measured semi-metric spaces (see for instance \cite{BuragoBuragoIvanov} Remark 7.2.5 and above), $\calC/\calR$ can be considered as a set in the sense that there exists a set of representatives of elements of $\calC$. \begin{defi} Let $\UU$ to be the universal Urysohn space and consider the set $\calP$ of finite measured metric subspaces of $\UU$.
-We denote by $\calM$ the quotient $\calP/\calR$ of $\calP$ by the equivalence relation $\calR$, where:

-By abuse of language, we may call $\calM$ the ``set of equivalence classes of finite measured semi-metric spaces, equipped with the Gromov-Hausdorff-Prokhorov distance $d_{GHP}$''. \end{defi} $\calM$ is a set of representatives of elements of $\calC$.
-Indeed, since every separable metric space is isometric to a metric subspace of $\UU$, every member of $\calC$ will be at zero $d_{GHP}$-distance from some element of $\calP$, and even at zero $d_{GHP}$-distance from some compact element of $\calP$.
-Thus, for every member $\bfX $ of the class $\calC$, there is an element $[\bfX']$ of $\calM$ such that for any $\bfX''\in[\bfX]$, $d_{GHP}(\bfX,\bfX'')=0$.
-Abusing notation, we shall denote by $[\bfX]$ the member of $\calM$ whose elements are at zero $d_{GHP}$-distance from $\bfX$.

-For our purpose, it is in fact not crucial to have Definition~\ref{def:setclass}, and one could reformulate all the results in this article in terms of sequences of random variables, at the expense of much more heavy statements.
+The quotient $\calC / \calR$ can be seen as a set (cf. appendix \ref{sec:calM}), and we denote this set by the letter $\calM$, which stands thus for \emph{the set of isometry classes of finite measured semi-metric spaces}.
+The following is shown in \cite{AbrahamDelmasHoscheit2013}. \begin{theo} $(\calM,d_{GHP})$ is a complete separable metric space. \end{theo}